ldbc/sigmod2014-contest-graphblas/README.md

 DELETE k
 ```

-No all is set to work with the queries.
+Now all is set to work with the queries in the Programming Contest.

 ## Queries